Affiliate links on Android Authority may earn us a commission. Learn more.

 The best 25000mAh to 50000mAh power banks

 Editor’s note: We’ll regularly update this list of the best 50000mAh power bank options.
 Also, when using power banks with USB-C ports, check your device’s compatibility beforehand.
 Some power banks may require adapters, and others may not work at all.

 Anker 747 Power Bank 25600mAh

 - Output: 2 x USB, 2 x USB-C, 87W max

 - Dimensions: 183 x 82 x 24mm, 748g

 Anker is a trusted name for portable battery chargers, and this particular option offers it all.
 First, you get a lovely capacity of 25600mAh, which is more than enough to recharge your smartphone multiple times fully.

-The newest version of the power bank comes with three USB ports, including a USB-C port with 60W output to let you charge a MacBook or Nintendo Switch.
+This upgraded version of the power bank comes with four USB ports, including two USB-C ports and two USB-A ports.
+The 87W output lets you charge a MacBook or Nintendo Switch.
 Like every portable charger on this list, you get protection from short circuits, overcharging, and current or voltage surges.
 The mobile charger also comes with a 65W USB-C wall charger, which is an excellent addition.

 - Output: 1 x USB-A, 2 x USB-C, 250W max